How to Create an Adoption Support System

-A strong adoption support system can be crucial during pregnancy and after the adoption because you shouldn’t have to go through this life-changing event by yourself.
+A strong adoption support system makes all the difference during your pregnancy and after the adoption because you shouldn’t have to go through this life-changing event by yourself.
 Even just one person who is there for you can make you feel less alone during this time.

 Pregnancy is hard.
 Adoption adds another challenge.
-But the members of your adoption support system may help you choose an adoptive family, support you during the adoption process and even assist you with day-to-day like help with errands or childcare.
+But the members of your adoption support system may help you choose an adoptive family, support you during the adoption process and even assist you with day-to-day responsibilities, like helping with errands or childcare for your other children.

 Different people will offer unique perspectives or roles in your adoption support system, and it is always up to you to decide who you want to involve in your adoption process.
 In general, your support system should include people who have your best interests in mind and who will listen to and support you during your pregnancy — even if they don’t fully agree with your adoption decision.

 Some people you may want in your adoption support system include:

-Other women don’t know who to reach out to and instead turn first to an Adoption Specialist or Adoption Counselor.
-At American Adoptions, each woman is assigned to an Adoption Specialist who can be reached 24/7 and will be with you during the entire adoption process.
+Other women don’t know who to reach out to and instead turn first to an adoption specialist or adoption counselor.
+At American Adoptions, each woman is assigned to an adoption specialist who can be reached 24/7 and will be with you during the entire adoption process.
 With our own personal adoption experience, we understand what you’re going through and are equipped to help you in any way you need.
 Many of our adoption specialists have gone through the adoption process as adoptive parents and birth parents, and have been in your shoes.
 We have your back every step of the way.

 No matter how much they care about you, emotional support can be a challenge for some people.
 So it’s also important to recognize the other ways your support system can help you during your pregnancy and after the adoption.
 Not everyone in your life may approve of your adoption plan wholeheartedly, but that doesn’t change their desire to be there for you.
 These people might not be the best to talk about adoption with, but they may still help you with childcare or rides to doctor’s appointments or by providing meals during your delivery recovery.